Jorgei Only Hobsons Choice

 |Genetic Test: Malignant Hyperthermia||2014||CLEAR|

 *I had Hobson x-rayed and the radiograph is shown at the bottom of this page.
 Despite specifically asking for Hobsey to be positioned properly for BVA scoring, and using a vet who had been widely recommended, I was not happy with the positioning at all, and asked for it to be redone, but the vet insisted it was correct and refused to redo it.
 Rather than going elsewhere and putting Hobsey through irradiation and the risks of sedation/anaesthesia all over again, I told the vet to send the poorly-positioned image to be scored.
 Several months later, with no result and after much effort chasing this up and being fobbed off with excuses, the vet finally admitted the radiograph had been rejected by the BVA because the positioning was so poor it was not fit to be scored.
 I have never received a refund, an offer to redo the x-ray, or even an apology from the person responsible for this.
 Hobsey was checked for an Ortolani sign (a physical non-radiographic method of detecting abnormally loose hips) while under sedation and no Ortolani sign was present in either hip.
 I have shown it to two other vets with experience of x-raying hips for the BVA scheme and they agree that even though the positioning is bad and it would likely look better positioned properly, it is still possible to tell from it there is no serious problem with Hobsey's hips (such as severe subluxation or osteoarthritis).
-Hobson's full brother Angus has been BVA hip scored and her two cousins Indi and Pia have been evaluated under the PennHip system and all have normal results.
-Hobsey's mother Twiggy has never been scored, but remains sound and active with no joint pain as of age 10.
+Hobson's full brother Angus and one of her puppies from her first litter have been BVA hip scored and her two cousins Indi and Pia have been evaluated under the PennHip system and all have normal results.
+Hobsey's mother Twiggy has never been scored, but remained sound and active with no joint pain throughout her life.
 Since this happened, I have started using Penn Hip scoring instead of BVA scoring, as it is more accurate and less dependent on positioning, and vets in the scheme are obliged if they position a dog incorrectly for the scheme to repeat it for no charge.

 Hobson's temperament profile (What's this?)